 - Occupancy expenses: if your permanent place of work IS your home.

-If you are working from home on a temporary basis, it’s likely you would claim running expenses, rather than occupancy.
+If you are working from home on a temporary basis (like during COVID), it’s likely you would claim running expenses, rather than occupancy.

 Running expenses are calculated at a nominal rate of $0.52 per hour you work at home.
 And, this rate includes: